 System Architecture

-BMERS has been tested in two operating modalities, as a portable version that can be easily deployed, and as a "Base Station" that is permanently available at a facility.
+BMERS has been tested in two operating modalities, as a portable version that can be easily deployed, and as a "Base Station" that is permanently available to local facility staff.

 As a portable version, BMERS implements its own LAN (wired and wireless) around the radio station and, via a Wi-Fi bridge, can extend the LAN access to the system to users located up to a mile away.
 This portable version can use a variety of power sources and antenna systems, and operate on HF and VHF amateur and MARS frequency bands.

-In this example, a single BMERS station is shared by three EOCs in three different medical facilities In this case, BMERS has the following high-level components:
+As the diagram suggests, a single BMERS station is shared by three EOCs in three different medical facilities (note: as of September 2017, the BHEPP network was discontinued, but other mechanisms are being explored to provide this multi-facility service).
+In the above example, BMERS has the following high-level components:

-- A high-speed, private Local Area Network between the facilities being served.
-This LAN can interconnect the hospitals' Incident Command Centers (ICC or EOC), and it is normally not connected to the Internet.
+A high-speed, private Local Area Network between the hospitals.
+This network (called BHEPPnet) was implemented via a separate BHEPP project.
+This LAN interconnects the hospitals' Incident Command Centers (ICC or EOC), and it is intentionally not connected to the Internet for security and reliability reasons.

-- A computer server connected to LAN, running the BMERS software.
+A computer server connected to BHEPPnet, running the BMERS software.

-- The server is connected to our base radio station, which is equipped with an HF radio transceiver, a radio modem, and one or more HF antennas.
+The server is connected to our base radio station, which is equipped with an HF radio, SCS Pactor 3/4 radio modem, and a variety of HF antennas.

-- The system makes use of the Amateur Radio Safety Foundation, Inc's (ARSFI) Winlink 2000 system to bridge the email communications between the facilities and the Internet.
+The system makes use of the Amateur Radio Safety Foundation, Inc's (ARSFI) Winlink 2000 system to allow for emergency email service via ham and MARS radio.

 BMERS Highlights

-- Local users can exchange full-featured emails with attachments among them and communicate locally via text messaging (also provided by BMERS--see ahead) at full LAN speed.
+Local users can exchange full-featured emails with attachments among them (and communicate via text messaging) at full LAN speed.

-- Users' email accounts in BMERS are typically role-based and follow the staffing positions defined in the Incident Command System.
+Users' email accounts in BMERS are all role-based and follow the staffing positions defined in the Incident Command System.

-- Local users can see which other users on the local area are using BMERS at any given time.
-The available email address in the LAN are visible in an address book for quick access for email and text messaging communications.
+Local users can see which other users on BHEPPnet are using BMERS at any given time.
+The available email address in the LAN are predefined in an address book for quick access.

-- The Radio operator has access to a Graphical User Interface (GUI) for managing all the aspects of the system.
-This tool allows the operator to monitor the email queues, quickly switch between call signs if necessary, manage user accounts, broadcast alerts to all users, and more.
+The Radio operator has access to a Graphical User Interface (GUI) for managing all the aspects of the system.
+This tool allows the operator to monitor the email queues, quickly switch between ham and MARS operation, manage user accounts, and much more.

 Bandwidth Control

-Due to FCC regulations for ham radio, the bandwidth available via a HF (or even VHF) radio link for data communications is very limited.
-It's easy to completely choke a radio link with a single large email.
+The bandwidth provided by a HF (or even VHF) radio link for sending email over Winlink 2000 is very limited.
+It's very easy to completely choke the link with a single large email.
 The radio operator can potentially remove a large email from a queue on the local radio station side to unclog the system, but it can be difficult to remove a large email coming from the other side that can be clogging the available downstream bandwidth.
 While the radio link is busy receiving an email, no email can be sent.
 This situation is what we call "Winlink jam" (or "bandwidth catastrophe", depending on the severity).

-BMERS can transfer emails of any size locally (i.e., to each other within the LAN) at full LAN speed, but to reduce the chances of a "Winlink jam" in the radio link to the Internet, we implemented a number of features in the software:
+There are no limitations when sending emails within the BHEPPnet LAN, but to reduce the chances of a "Winlink jam" in the radio link to the Internet, we implemented a number of features in the software:

-Under certain circumstances, trained operators can also use Winlink tools to remove the traffic jam at the remote end, but when this is not possible, the BMERS coperator can switch the operating callsign to work around the traffic jam.
+Under certain circumstances, trained operators can also use Winlink 2000 tools to remove the traffic jam at the remote end.

 When necessary, the operator has the power to enable specific accounts to send emails without size or attachment restrictions.